joycesim/joycesim.github.io/GroupVision/index.md

 Joyce will be happy to discuss with you on what classes to take.

 Recommended classes:
-Earth System Modeling - 86150 - EAS 6130 - A
+EAS 6130.
+Earth System Modeling - 86150 - A
+EAS 6312.
+Geodynamics
+EAS 6314.
+Seismology.
+The propagation of seismic waves, the description of earthquake motion, and evaluation of earthquake damage.
+Examples provide experience in the interpretation of seismic data.
+EAS 6315.
+Geofluids.
+3 Credit Hours.
+This course focuses on the fundamental concepts of fluid dynamics merged with geophysical applications.
+EAS 6331.
+Physical Volcanology.
+3 Credit Hours.
+This class examines the dynamics and thermodynamics of planetary volcanism.
+The course material covers the generation and transport of magma in the mantle and crust, and the fluid dynamics of eruptions and their impact on the landscape and atmosphere.
+EAS 6370.
+Physics of the Planets
+EAS 8826.
+Geophysics Field Methods
+EAS 8001.
+Planetary Science and Astrobiology Seminar
-Special Topics - 93277 - EAS 8802 - COM (2 credits) - Practical Math coding course
+EAS 8802.
+Special Topics - 93277 -  COM (2 credits) - Practical Math coding course
+EAS 8803.
+Intro Geophysics
+EAS 8997.
+Teaching Assistantship.
+1-9 Credit Hours.
+For at least the first two semesters, you will be doing this.
+EAS 8998.
+Research Assistantship.
+1-9 Credit Hours.
+EAS 8999.
+Preparation for Doctoral Dissertation.
+1-21 Credit Hours.
+EAS 9000.
+Doctoral Thesis.
+1-21 Credit Hours.

+Required courses/seminar:
-Earthquake Physics - 93439 - EAS 6316 - A
+EAS 8001 Seminar - 91849 - GEO - Department seminar
+EAS 8001 Geophysics Seminar - 85402
-Intro Research & Ethics - 91153 - EAS 6000 - A (1 credit)
+EAS 6000 Intro Research & Ethics - 91153 - A (1 credit)

-Required seminar (both single credit seminars):
-Seminar - 91849 - EAS 8001 - GEO
-Geophysics Seminar - 85402 - EAS 8001 - AVN

 Classes to consider:
+EAS 4801.
+Mini Planetary Sound
+EAS 8801.
+Career Development
+EAS 6053.
+Preparing Future Faculty.
+EAS 6316.
+Earthquake Physics - 93439 - Fundamental physics of processes that control fault slips and earthquakes with a focus on the latest emerging research topics in the field.
+EAS 8803 Modern Geodetic Methods.
-Introduction to Fluid Mechanics - 94307 - ME 6601 - B
+ME 6601.
+Introduction to Fluid Mechanics - 94307 - B
-Fluid Mechanics - ME 3340 - A,B,C,D
+ME 3340.
+Fluid Mechanics - A,B,C,D
+ME 6602.
+Viscous Flow.
+(3 Credit Hours).
+The mechanics of Newtonian viscous fluids.
+The use of modern analytical techniques to obtain solutions for flows with small and large Reynolds numbers.
+ME 6124.
+Finite-Element Method: Theory and Practice (3 Credit Hours).
+Line, plane, solid, plate, and shell elements-theory: practical aspects of modeling; applications in mechanical engineering; final project.
+ME 6201.
+Principles of Continuum Mechanics (3 Credit Hours).
+Introductory treatment of the fundamental, unifying concepts of the mechanics of continua.
+ME 7301.
+Transport Phenomena in Multiphase Flow (3 Credit Hours).
+ME 7751.
+Computational Fluid Mechanics (3 Credit Hours).
+Numerical methods for solving the time-dependent Navier-Stokes equations in complex geometrics, including theory, implementation, and applications.
+Crosslisted with CEE 7751.

 ### d)    How frequently to attend seminars, reading groups, and other academic activities